-But Osten said once problem with the current teachers’ pension system is “the state has no control.”
+But Osten said once problem with the current teacher pension system is “the state has no control.”

 She noted that even those in the audience — selectmen and mayors — don’t have control over the teachers’ salaries and pensions in their owns towns.

-“Most of those negotiations are done by your boards of educations,” Osten said.
+“Most of those negotiations are done by your boards of education,” Osten said.

-Newly-elected COST President Rudy Marconi, first selectman of Ridgefield, said he knew he was taking over the leadership of the organization at a tough time - a time when hard decisions about the state’s fiscal crisis will be made and may trickle down and hurt COST members.
+Newly elected COST President Rudy Marconi, who is First Selectman of Ridgefield, said he knew he was taking over the leadership of the organization at a tough time — a time when hard decisions about the state’s fiscal crisis will be made and may trickle down and hurt COST members.

-He encouraged his fellow selectman and mayors “to look at the state as a whole.”
+He encouraged his fellow selectmen and mayors “to look at the state as a whole.”

 “It took a long time to get where we are today,” Marconi said.
 “We need to look at our state as a whole.
 We need to come up with solutions that we may not all like individually but are good overall.”